 ISFCE – English These are the information and notes for my English courses at the IFSCE.
-English 1 Documents used: English File Intermediate EFLesson1
+English 1 Documents used: Beginning Students – We use English File Elementary.
+This is the second lesson.
+Help and resources for English File Elementary are available on the Oxford Press site.
+Advanced Students – Market Leader 3rd Edition Intermediate […]

 You’ve done it (or you had no choice).
 You’ve decided to learn another language!
 But then, quickly, the frustration builds up.
 Reading and writing is going along ok, but the speaking … the pronunciation.
 The bane of many language learners: how to actually speak that language without making a complete fool of yourself.
 Two quite […]